 It still works to make a list, whether written down or on your device, and think carefully before buying anything not on the list.

-Stores often have loss leaders, just to get customers in, and relying on people being tempted to put other things in their baskets.
+Stores often have loss leaders just to get customers in, and rely on people being tempted to put other things in their baskets.

 21. Social Savings

 Did you know you can now follow CVS on Twitter?